 Recipe Rating: 10/10

 With a unique combination of muscle and organ meats, this highly species-appropriate canned food is one of my favorite cat foods on the market!
 As I’ve already mentioned, I love that the entire recipe only features 20 ingredients.
 You can check the latest price for this flavor on Amazon by clicking here.

 Chicken & Lamb Feast Freeze-Dried Ingredient ReviewBuy On Amazon

-Freeze-dried diets are quickly gaining in popularity and Feline Natural doesn’t actually offer any kind of traditional dry kibble.
+Freeze-dried diets are quickly gaining in popularity and Feline Natural doesn’t actually offer any kind of traditional dry kibble but this recipe can still function similar to dry food.
+In fact, we even picked it as one of the best dry cat foods on the market.
 Here’s how they explain the process on their website: